JeffMv/Lofea/README.md

 >
 > Other thing to note, I only played when the features were *all pointing* toward the given output.
 Such convergence of features only happened rarely.
 They occured in a 3-4 months interval the two times I played.
 >
 > Other note, I tried a 3rd time to predict 3 numbers to see if the probabilities in such a convergence of feature would be exploitable / be generalized (my scientific side got carried).
 That time I did not buy any ticket (just checking prediction) but it failed.
-So I left that at the current success rate of 2 / 3.
+So I left that at the success rate of 2 / 3.

 **Theoretical results**